Pulaar language: Decline

-The Pulaar language is a declining language in West Africa, the surrounding Niger-Congo languages, such as Wolof, are increasing in speakers instead.
+As the Pulaar language is a declining language in West Africa, the surrounding Niger-Congo languages, such as Wolof, are increasing in speakers instead.
 A 1987–1988 study of bilingual North Senegalese communities found that the use of Pulaar was decreasing in the younger generation.
 Pulaar was being replaced by Wolof and French loan words.
 John Hames has argued that the reason for this decline in Pulaar in favour for Wolof and French has come down to the fact that the Wolof culture and Senegalese identity are strongly related.
 In Western Africa, Wolof language is often used in "major pop cultural and entertainment products and radio broadcast content".
 Wolof interpreters were used from the late sixteenth century with the Portuguese, therefore Wolof maintained a position in West Africa as the language of trade.
 Wolof also hold religious importance in West Africa as the Mouride Muslim Sufi order holds its capital in Touba, which is a predominately Wolof-speaking zone.
 The Mouride population constitutes 3-5 million people in Senegal (the population of Senegal is around 16 million).
 Fiona McLaughlin argues that this economic and cultural hegemony that the Wolof have is at the expense of the Pulaar language.
 She states that people in Senegal will call themselves Wolof, despite not being ethnically Wolof, because it is the only language that they learned.
 John Hames claims that the prevalence of Wolof in Senegalese culture as well as the lack of government intervention to maintain Pulaar as a contemporary language has led to its decline.

 John Hames has argued that the regime of Mauritanian President Moktar Ould Daddah has helped decrease the prevalence of Pulaar.
 Hames states that the Moor supportive presidency of Daddah led to an increase of Arab education over education of native languages.
 One of the more notable examples of this is when the Mauritanian government officially passed a law in 1965 that made it mandatory to teach Arabic during primary and secondary education.